chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ## Additional Links

 There is a topic on the [EGOSOFT forum](https://forum.egosoft.com/viewtopic.php?p=5262362) about the tool.
+You can ask questions, share your thoughts, or provide feedback there.